 |ME 60800: Numerical Methods in Heat and Mass Transfer|

 The student must choose two elective courses from those listed above and below - only one math course.

-You must have a bachelor's degree in an appropriate area (Engineering, Science, Mathematics, or Technology) with a minimum GPA of 3.0.
+Further requirement details are available.
+Student must hold a bachelor's degree in an appropriate area (Engineering, Science, Mathematics, or Technology) with a minimum GPA of 3.0.

-Note: Acceptance into the certificate program does NOT assure admission to the Graduate School of Purdue University to pursue and advanced degree.
+Note: Acceptance into the certificate program does NOT assure admission to the Graduate School of Purdue University to pursue an advanced degree.